 2 slices cheese (40g)

-Teenagers 13 to 18 years: What to eat to grow taller?
+Teenagers 13 to 18 years: What can I eat to grow taller?

 Height growth is influenced by many factors, predominantly genetics and biological determinants, such as hormones.
 Among the environmental factors that may affect height, diet is one that plays a role too.

-A well-balanced diet consisting of a variety of foods from each of the main food groups (i.e. wholegrains, fruit, vegetables, meat & others) will assist in maximizing your nutritional status and facilitate growth.
+A well-balanced diet consisting of a variety of foods from each of the main food groups (i.e. wholegrains, fruit, vegetables, meat, etc) will assist in maximising your nutritional status and facilitate growth.

-Is there a ‘best/ideal’ diet plan for teenage boys or girls during secondary school and junior college/poly years?
+Is there a ‘best/ideal’ diet plan for teenage boys and girls at age 14 and age 17?

 There is no ‘best/ideal’ diet plan for teenage boys and girls.
-A variety of foods from all the major food groups remains an important factor in ensuring a balanced diet.
+Eating a variety of foods from all the major food groups remains an important factor in ensuring a balanced diet.

-There are different requirements for different age groups and heights, which should also fit into each individual’s lifestyle.
-Recommended servings of each food group for teenagers (13-18 years) remain as above.
+There are different requirements for different age groups and heights, which should also fit into an individual’s lifestyle.
+The recommended servings of each food group for teenagers (13-18 years) remain as above.